ou-elot/cse185-demo-project/README.md

 # cse185-demo-project (mypileup)

 This is a demonstration project for CSE185.
-It implements the "pileup" method available through samtools.
+It implements a subset of the the "pileup" method available through samtools.
+See the [samtools mpileup](http://www.htslib.org/doc/samtools-mpileup.html) page for more details.

 # Install instructions